DeityVengy/Star-Wars-Genesis-V4-Wabbajack/README.md

 1. Download Star Wars Genesis Wabbajack Compiler from here
 2. Download and install the latest version of Wabbajack from [here](https://www.wabbajack.org/)
 3. Create a folder called **_Star Wars Genesis_** in the location where you want to install everything (AWAY FROM WABBAJACK INSTALL LOCATION).
-4. When you open Wabbajack for the first time, click the gear icon (settings) on the top left and logon to Nexus Mods
+4. Open Wabbajack for the first time and click the gear icon (settings) on the top left, then logon to Nexus Mods.
-5. In the main menu, choose the "_Install From Disk_" option
-6. Set your target modlist to the "_Star Wars Genesis Wabbajack Compiler_" you downloaded earlier
+5. Close Wabbajack and double click the _Star Wars Genesis.wabbajack_ file you downloaded earlier
 7. Set the "_Modlist Installation Location_" to the _**Star Wars Genesis**_ folder you created earlier.
+The Resource Downlaod folder should auto-fill.
+Leave that alone.
 8. Once the install is finished, launch **ModOrganizer.exe** in the _**Star Wars Genesis**_ folder

 ## **Mod Manager Modlist** <br />